YOUNGSTOWN STATE UNIVERSITY CHAPTER

 An officer(s) may be recalled for misfeasance, malfeasance, or non-feasance.
 Charges to this effect may be made by a majority of the members of the Executive Committee or by virtue of a petition signed by at least fifty Chapter members.

-Specific charges in such cases shall be sent to a Review Panel that shall study the charges and make findings of fact and appropriate recommendations to the membership.
+Specific charges in such cases shall be sent to a Review Panel which shall study the charges and make findings of fact and appropriate recommendations to the membership.
 The Review Panel shall consist of five members drawn at random from the membership by the Elections Committee.
 Within one month after the Review Panel reports to the membership, the Election Committee shall conduct a referendum in which the membership votes to retain or dismiss the officer(s) charged.
-A two-thirds vote of those voting in a mail ballot shall be required to dismiss an officer(s).
+A two-thirds vote of those voting in a ballot shall be required to dismiss an officer(s).